Frankyfunkz/FrankyModMenu/README.md

 Fixed
 - Some weapons not being set in damage multiplier due to specific handling
 - Changed handling of waiting for loading into world to check for cutscenes and suchs

-Misc
-- Prepared some code for when I hopefully soon will add an actual UI to this baby

 # Initial commit 0.8.0